pozsarzs/modshell/README.md

  - [ ] HART protocol support;
  - [ ] Modbus/TCP communication;
  - [ ] TCP/UDP communication on DOS;
- - [x] syntax highlighter file for Microsoft Visual Studio Code.
+ - [x] syntax highlighter and suggestion extension for Visual Studio Code.
  Only a source package will be released.

 ### Previous releases